If you thought preparing to be a father was daunting, then being a dad in the delivery room is off the charts!

 Three days later, he was born.

 I spent those 3 days watching mom in pain, neither of us slept, and at times it felt like we were going backward.
 The baby will come out eventually.
 Your job is to be patient.

 It can be hours or even days of contractions before your partner gives birth and your baby makes an appearance.

 Live In The Moment – It’s Your Big Day Too!

 Don’t forget… this is a life-changing time for you too.

 Remember this whole thing because it will be a distant memory one day.
 The time to enjoy it is now.

 Phones, tablets, and laptops offer distraction.

-That can be a good thing for mom during the early phase of labor, but it is not good to distract you from being in the moment or from being useful.
+That can be a good thing for mom during the early phase of labor, but it is not good to distract you from being in the moment or being useful.

 Put the tech down in the delivery room… unless you are taking pictures (ask for permission first).